Amber Heard Goes Braless In Figure-Hugging White Dress

 The 33-year-old kept it casual by piling her hair into a messy bun.

-Hollywood Life noted the stunner has a habit of going au naturel.
+Hollywood Life previously noted the stunner has a habit of going au naturel.
 On July 9, the bombshell was photographed wearing a sheer black top with nothing underneath.

-According to the Daily Mail, during her dinner, the stunner was accompanied by an unnamed man.
+According to the Daily Mail, the stunner was accompanied by an unnamed man during her Sunday dinner.
 Following her public split with Johnny Depp, the actress has been romantically linked to both Argentine film director Andy Muschietti and art curator Vito Schnabel.

 Us Weekly reported the actress broke up with Vito after less than a year together, due to distance.
 In March, a source claimed the actress was spending time with Andy.